rule

 As powerful as a lion and as worthy for taking shelter as the Himalayas, he will be as forbearing as the earth and as tolerant as his parents.

-As powerful as a lion and as worthy for taking shelter like the Himalaya's, he will be as forbearing as the earth and as tolerant as his parents.
+As powerful as a lion and as worthy for taking shelter as the Himalayas, will he be as forbearing as the earth and as tolerant as his parents.
 (Vedabase)

 Text 23

-With a spirit as good as that of the original father Brahmā, he will be as generous and equanimous as Lord S'iva and be the refuge of all living beings as good as the Supreme Lord with whom the Goddess of Fortune resides.
+With a spirit as good as that of the original father Brahmā, he will be as generous and equanimous as Lord S'iva and be the refuge of all living beings as good as the Supreme Lord who is the refuge of the goddess of fortune.

-With a spirit as good as that of Brahmā, he will be as generous and equanimous as Lord S'iva and be the resort of all living beings like the Supreme Lord with whom the goddess of fortune resides.
+With a spirit as good as that of the original father Brahmā, will he be as generous and equanimous as Lord S'iva and be the refuge of all living beings as good as the Supreme Lord with whom the Goddess of Fortune resides.
 (Vedabase)

 Text 24

-Following in the footsteps of Lord Krishna he will be of the majesty of all divine virtues, he will have the greatness of King Rantideva and be as pious as Yayāti.
+Following in the footsteps of Krishna he will be the majesty of all divine virtues, he will have the greatness of King Rantideva and be as pious as Yayāti.

 Text 25

-Being as patient as Bali Mahārāja this child will be as devoted as Prahlāda was unto Lord Krishna and he will perform As'vamedha [horse] sacrifices and be faithful to the elderly and experienced.
+Being as patient as Bali Mahārāja this child will be as devoted as Prahlāda was unto Krishna, he will perform many As'vamedha [horse] sacrifices and be faithful to the elderly and experienced souls.

-Patient as Bali Mahārāja this child will be a devotee like Prahlāda unto Lord Krishna and will perform as'wamedha [horse]-sacrifices and be loyal to the elderly and experienced.
+As patient as Bali Mahārāja will this child be as devoted as Prahlāda was unto Lord Krishna and will he perform As'vamedha [horse] sacrifices and be faithful to the elderly and experienced.
 (Vedabase)

 Text 26